-Of particular interest to the importer may be 40 CFR 770.30, as it contains information pertinent to Importers, Distributors and Retailers.
+Of particular interest to the importer may be 40 CFR 770.30, as it contains information pertinent to Importers, Distributors, and Retailers.

 - The final rule became effective on May 22, 2017.

-- Until March 22, 2019, regulated products must be labelled as compliant with the TSCA Title VI or CARB ATCM Phase II emission standards.
+- Until March 22, 2019, regulated products must be labeled as compliant with the TSCA Title VI or CARB ATCM Phase II emission standards.
 After March 22, 2019, products must be labeled as TSCA Title VI compliant.

 - March 22, 2019: TSCA Section 13 import certification is required upon import into the customs territory of the U.S.

 - March 22, 2024: non-exempt laminated products become hardwood plywood and must comply with panel producer requirements.

 Source: U.S. Environmental Protection Agency TSCA TITLE VI Formaldehyde Emission Standards for Composite Wood Products: Section 13 Import Certification Webinar, pg.
 4 (epa.gov)